 3M

-Specfied Technologies, Inc
+Specified Technologies, Inc.

 Nelson

-Any approved manufacturer
+Any manufacturer approved by OSHEM and the COTR

 FIRE RESISTANCE RATING

-Firestop systems shall be UL Fire Resistance listed or FM P7825a approved with “F” rating at least equal to fire-rating of fire wall or floor in which penetrated openings are to be protected, except that “F” rating may be 3 hours in through-penetrations of 4 hour fire rated wall or floor.
-Firestop systems shall also have “T” rating where required.
+Firestop systems shall be UL Fire Resistance listed or FM P7825a approved with an “F” rating at least equal to the fire-rating of the fire wall or floor in which penetrated openings are to be protected.
+The “F” rating is permitted to be 3 hours in through-penetrations of 4 hour fire rated walls or floors.
+Firestop systems shall also have “T” rating where required by any applicable code.

+F Rating: a rating usually expressed in hours indicating a specific length of time that a fire resistive barrier can withstand fire before being consumed or permits the passage of flame through an opening in an assembly.

+T Rating: a rating usually expressed in hours indicating the length of time that the temperature on the non-fire side of a fire-rated assembly exceeds 325 degrees above its ambient temperature.

 THROUGH-PENETRATIONS